HalilB84/Lights/README.md

 - Switch to webgl2 glsl
 - ~~Cleanup/structure code~~ -> ~~Better but still needs cleaning but I need to adopt a way to transfer data between ui and the backend.
 Basically eliminate tight coupling -> Done to some extent?~~
 - ~~Start adding audio visual support using canvas textures / add interesting things, play with light~~ -> Progress but never done
-- Completely document radiance cascades
-- Attempt to fix problems with radiance cascades
+- Completely document radiance cascades and attempt to fix problems with radiance cascades
 - ~~Research how to make this runable on an average device~~ -> Solved by downscaling, filtering and upscaling, still can be improved
 - Use some sort of framework so I get a internship